 A. Interested students from schools that do not have science fair support can enter as an individual or team.
-To be allowed to do so, students must get prior approval from Science Pioneers.
+To be allowed to do so, students must get prior approval.
 Call 816-460-2261 to get details.
 Note: This does not apply to home schools.

 Q. Can students’ pictures and names be displayed on backboards?

 A. Student full face pictures or any other pictures relating to the project may be on the backboard and in the notebook along with student names.
 Senior level students must site source of pictures, graphs and drawings.

 A. Grades 4-8 can only observe vertebrates (including fish) and cannot interfere with or change their natural living conditions.
 Vertebrate rules for grades 9-12 are on the Science Pioneers' website.

 Q. Is product testing allowed in the science fair?